Neriya98/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+1 - Explain what software engineering is and discuss its importance in the technology industry.
+  "Software engineering" stands for the process of applying engineering principles, methods, and tools in order to develop and maintain a high quality software systems.
+This process involves the design, development, testing, deployment, and maintenance of software products.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2 - Identify and describe at least three key milestones in the evolution of software engineering.
+  * Development of programming languages,
+  * The establishment of software engineering as a discipline,
+  * The rise of agile methodologies in the 2000s.

-List and briefly explain the phases of the Software Development Life Cycle.
+3 - List and briefly explain the phases of the Software Development Life Cycle.
+  * Design,
+  * Development,
+  * Testing,
+  * Deployment,
+  * Maintenance

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.